Last Updated on January 4, 2022 by Real Men Sow

 After getting your logs, it’s time to get a starter to culture to get fungi.
 Plug spawns are pieces of hardwood dowel impregnated with shiitake fungus.
 You can buy spawns, and a packet of 100 plugs is enough for 5 to 6 logs.

 All you need to do is pound your plug spawn into deep holes that you would’ve drilled into your logs.
 Use a hammer to put your plug spawns into the holes and coat them with food-grade wax.

 Your logs are set to rest in a shady spot while white mycelium shows at its ends.
 This process would take 8 to 14 months, and make sure to water your logs during dry spells.
 Soak two to three logs in cold water for 24 hours to introduce them to fruiting, even if it would naturally fruit after rain.
 Give each soaked log a solid knock to excite the fungi.
 Within days, there will be rounded buttons or pins that will grow and quickly mature into shiitakes.

 They usually fruit best in spring and autumn, these logs will produce in spurts for 3 to 5 years but production will stop once the fungi run out of food.
-Harvest quickly before snails and little beetles beat you to it.
+Harvest the mushroom quickly before snails and little beetles beat you to it.
 Clean the debris out with a dry paintbrush.